juju/docs/src/en/charms-deploying.md

 This will allow you to save money when you need it by using `--to`, but also horizontally scale out on dedicated machines when you need to.

-## Addendum: local charms

-This is further explanation of offline/local charms.

-There are times when it may not be possible to use the charms located in the official Charm Store.
-Such cases include:

-- The backing cloud may be private and not have internet access.
-- The charms may not exist online.
-They are newly-written charms.
-- The charms may exist online but they have been customized locally.

-!!!
-Note:
-    Although this method will ensure that the charms themselves are available on systems without outside internet access, there is no guarantee that a charm will work in a disconnected state.
-Some charms will attempt to pull code from sources on the internet such as GitHub.

-### Charm Tools

-Charm Tools is add-on software that is useful for interacting with local charms.
-See [Charm Tools][charm-tools] for information on installation and usage.

 <!-- LINKS -->